provenance-io/provenance/x/marker/spec/03_messages.md

 - The given denom value is invalid or does not match an existing marker on the system
 - The marker is not in a `proposed` status or:
-  - And the request is not signed with an administrator address that matches the manager address or:
+  - The request is not signed with an administrator address that matches the manager address or:
   - The given administrator address does not currently have the "admin" access granted on the marker

-The Finalize marker status performs a set of checks to ensure the marker is ready to be activated.
+The `Finalize` marker status performs a set of checks to ensure the marker is ready to be activated.
 It is designed to serve as an intermediate step prior to activation that indicates marker configuration is complete.

 ## Msg/ActivateRequest